gnut102/ML-Project/README.md

 ### Models
 We implemented several machine learning models for NER:
 Gradient Boosting (XGBoost)
-Usage
-To train and evaluate the models, follow these steps:

 ### Results
 The performance of each model is evaluated using metrics such as precision, recall, and F1 score.
 The best performing model is then selected for inference.